RGarciaLago/MGL_Core_Setnames/README.md

 * WonderSwan Color - *uses the "WonderSwan" core*

 ### MGL Cores for Light-gun games
-These are the MGL files with a `<setname>` for cores that have light-gun game support.
+These are MGL files with a `<setname>` for cores that have light-gun game support.
 * Genesis (Light-gun)
 * SEGA CD (Light-gun)
 * NES (Light-gun)